My PC is getting too hot so what should I do?

 Install a lighter operating system

-Opt for a less greedy operating system as a resource from your PC.
+Opt for a less greedy operating system resource of your PC.
 For example, moving from Windows 7 to Windows 10 or to a linux distribution will do !

-If you have any other tips for cooling a computer then feel free to share them with us in a comment!
+If you have other tips for cooling a computer then don't hesitate to share them with us in a comment!